mmaelicke/scikit-gstat/README.rst

 data sets up to 100x.
 Nevertheless, this is not included in this sckit-gstat version as these functions might be re-implemented using Cython.
 This is still under evaluation.

-At the current stage, the package does not inlcude any kriging.
+At the current stage, the package does not include any kriging.
 This is planned for a future release.

 Installation